Body

 Overview

-Workday makes it easy to create, share, and report out on goals.
-In the future, we will launch the ability to align your individual goals to department/division or University goals.
-More importantly, though, is ensuring your own individual goals are up to date each year so that they can be pulled into your annual review.
+Workday makes it easy to create, share, archive, and report out on goals.
+More importantly, though, is ensuring your own individual goals are up to date each year so that they can be pulled into your annual review conversation.

 Managers and Chairs/Deans can also add or remove goals for employees, both via the process below (on the employee's Workday profile) or during the annual review process.
 While it is strongly encouraged that employees write goals themselves in collaboration with their managers/chairs, there may be occasions where a manager or chair/dean may want or need to assign goals to certain individuals, teams, or departments.